RED FOX

 BASIC FACTS ABOUT THE RED FOX

 Red foxes live around the world in many diverse habitats including forests, grasslands, mountains, and deserts.
 They also adapt well to human environments such as farms, suburban areas, and even large communities.
-The red fox's resourcefulness has earned it a legendary reputation for intelligence and cunning.
+Their resourcefulness has earned them a legendary reputation for intelligence and cunning.

 DIET

-The red fox eats a wide variety of foods.
-It is an omnivore and its diet includes fruits, berries and grasses.
-It also eats birds and small mammals like squirrels, rabbits and mice.
-A large part of the red fox's diet is made up invertebrates like crickets, caterpillars, grasshoppers, beetles and crayfish.
-The red fox will continue to hunt even when it is full.
-It stores extra food under leaves, snow or dirt.
+The Red fox eats a wide variety of foods.
+They are omnivores and their diet includes fruits, berries and grasses.
+They also eat birds and small mammals like squirrels, rabbits and mice.
+A large part of the Red fox's diet is made up invertebrates like crickets, caterpillars, grasshoppers, beetles and crayfish.
+They store extra food under leaves, snow or dirt.

 PREDATORS AND THREATS

-Few natural predators but cubs may be killed by badgers, dogs, and golden eagles.
-Most deaths are caused by humans.
-(Road traffic, accidental and deliberate poisoning, and shooting.)
+Red foxes predators include humans, coyotes, wolves, bears, and golden eagles.
+Kits may be killed by badgers, dogs, or other large carnivores.
+Most deaths are caused by humans, via road traffic, accidental and deliberate poisoning, and shooting.

 HABITAT & RANGE